erhathaway/router-primitives/README.md

 #### Goals

-The goal of this library is to create a common interface for components of an application to consume such that they can control application routing in a declarative way and not have to worry about implementing boilerplate logic that most routing libraries require.

-Furthermore, the goal of this library is to also provide declarative ways to perform complex routing, based on things like: sibling router state, neighborhood router state, historical state, deep linking, serialization of arbitrary data into router path, etc.
+The goal of this library is to provide declarative ways to perform complex routing, based on things like: sibling router state, neighborhood router state, historical state, deep linking, serialization of arbitrary data into router path, etc.

 Recursive tries to be modular, extensible, and framework agnostic.
 Thus, it can work directly in your app or you can use bindings for Mobx, Redux, and/or React.